5 Tips: How to Choose a Summer Camp for Your Child

 More tips on how to choose the right summer camp for your child:

-4. Don’t stress about finances - aide might be available.
+4. Don’t stress about finances - assistance might be available.

 We were thrilled when Shawn at Windsor Village Park noted Indy Parks’ camp scholarships.
-At the out-of-pocket cost of $5/week per child, families may register for additional scholarships covering up to 100% of costs.
+Families may register for additional scholarships covering up to 100% of costs.
 The Indianapolis Art Center also offers tuition assistance - applications are now open on their website.
 If assistance isn’t noted on a particular camp website, simply inquire.

 5. Have older kids?
 Consider encouraging them to work vs. going to camp

 We know options for teens can be limited, so instead of attending a summer camp, why not encourage them to work at one?
 Indy Parks is looking for counselors, lifeguards, and other key staffers.
-Carmel Clay Parks and Recreation is also ISO counselors.
+Here is our round-up of summer jobs!

+What Next?
 Finding the perfect camp option for your camper doesn’t have to be stressful.
-Pop over to our FB Group for 24/7 insights from mamas just like you!
+Pop over to our FB Group for 24/7 insights from mamas just like you and connect with the community!